University of Illinois Urbana-Champaign: Notable alumni and faculty

 Twenty-seven alumni and faculty members of the University of Illinois Urbana-Champaign have won a Pulitzer Prize.
-As of 2019, the University of Illinois Urbana-Champaign alumni, faculty, and researchers include 30 Nobel laureates (including 11 alumni).
+As of 2019, the University of Illinois Urbana-Champaign alumni, faculty, and researchers include 24 Nobel laureates (including 11 alumni).
 In particular, John Bardeen is the only person to have won two Nobel prizes in physics, having done so in 1956 and 1972 while on faculty at the university.
 In 2003, two faculty members won Nobel prizes in different disciplines: Paul C. Lauterbur for physiology or medicine, and Anthony Leggett for physics.

-The alumni of the university have created companies and products such as Netscape Communications (formerly Mosaic) (Marc Andreessen), AMD (Jerry Sanders), PayPal (Max Levchin), Playboy (Hugh Hefner), National Football League (George Halas), Siebel Systems (Thomas Siebel), Mortal Kombat (Ed Boon), CDW (Michael Krasny), YouTube (Steve Chen and Jawed Karim), THX (Tomlinson Holman), Andreessen Horowitz (Marc Andreessen), Oracle (Larry Ellison and Bob Miner), Lotus (Ray Ozzie), Yelp!
-(Jeremy Stoppelman and Russel Simmons), Safari (Dave Hyatt), Firefox (Joe Hewitt), W. W. Grainger (William Wallace Grainger), Delta Air Lines (C. E. Woolman), Beckman Instruments (Arnold Beckman), BET (Robert L. Johnson) and Tesla Motors (Martin Eberhard).

 Alumni and faculty have invented the LED and the quantum well laser (Nick Holonyak, B.S.
 1950, M.S.
 1951, Ph.D.
 1954), DSL (John Cioffi, B.S.
 1978), JavaScript (Brendan Eich, M.S.
 1986), the integrated circuit (Jack Kilby, B.S.
 1947), the transistor (John Bardeen, faculty, 1951–1991), the pH meter (Arnold Beckman, B.S.
 1922, M.S.
 1923), MRI (Paul C. Lauterbur), the plasma screen (Donald Bitzer, B.S.
 1955, M.S.
 1956, Ph.D.
 1960), color plasma display (Larry F. Weber, B.S.
 1968 M.S.
 1971 Ph.D.
 1975), the training methodology called PdEI and the coin counter (James P. Liautaud, B.S.
 1963), the statistical algorithm called Gibbs sampling in computer vision and the machine learning technique called random forests (Donald Geman, B.A.
 1965), and are responsible for the structural design of such buildings as the Willis Tower, the John Hancock Center, and the Burj Khalifa.

 Mathematician Richard Hamming, known for the Hamming code and Hamming distance, earned a PhD in mathematics from the university's Mathematics Department in 1942.
 Primetime Emmy Award-winning engineer Alan Bovik (B.S.
 1980, M.S.
 1982, Ph.D.
 1984) invented neuroscience-based video quality measurement tools that pervade television, social media and home cinema.
 Structural engineer Fazlur Rahman Khan earned two master's degrees, and a PhD in structural engineering from the university.